merces/bashacks/README.md

   + new function: bh_skel_c() - outputs a blank C source file skeleton.
   + new function: bh_asminfo() - details an Assembly x86 instruction.
   + new function: bh_str2hexr() - converts a string to its reversed hexadecimal equivalent.
+  + new function: bh_epoch() - converts an Epoch date to its human-readable equivalent.
   + manpages added.
   + caching in $HOME/.bashacks/cache to speed up things!